Greenville, Texas: Geography

 According to the U.S. Census Bureau, Greenville has a total area of 86.6 km2, of which 84.5 km2 are land and 0.2 km2, or 2.46%, is covered by water.
-The Cowleech Fork of the Sabine River flows through the northeast part of the city.
+The Cowleech Fork of the Sabine River flows through the northeastern part of the city.

 Climate

 Greenville has a humid subtropical climate.
-Due to its location on the North Texas prairies, its weather is typically humid with mild precipitation.
+Due to its location on the Northeast Texas prairies, its weather is typically humid with mild precipitation.

 Demographics

 As of the 2020 United States census, there were 28,164 people, 10,454 households, and 6,602 families residing in the city.